jundalisay/spblist/content/en/research/paracelsus/alchemy/notes.md

 P. 134	But if it presenlly[presently] burn with a flame, and without
 P. 140	produce also Gamaheaus[?] with naked “Gamaheaus” appears to be a word made up by Paracelsus.
-P. 140	Gamaheaus, cannot excell in the prperty[property], and vertue
+P. 140	Gamaheaus, cannot excell in the prperty[property], and virtue
 P. 140	casts him out by force; and and[2x] sets himself, as master A Chymicall Dictionary.
 Williams at the Bible in Little-brittain[Britain], 1650.